chmod command is used to change access permission of files and directories in Linux operating systems.

 Changing file and directory permissions one by one is a trivial task.
 We can use

--r option to take effect all sub directories recursively.
-In the following example we change all given directory named test and its subdirectories permissions.
+-r option to take effect all subdirectories recursively.
+In the following example, we change all given directory named test and its subdirectories permissions.

 $ chmod -r g-r test